 - Credit impact: Short sales may drop scores by 100-160 points; foreclosures by 200-240 points.

-- Timeline: Short sales can take months; foreclosures can be quicker once court-approved.
+- Timeline: Short sales can take 3-6 months; foreclosures can be quicker once court-approved but the overall process often stretches longer.

-- Future buying: Short sale wait time ~2 years; foreclosure ~5 years.
+- Future buying: Short sale wait time is typically 2 years; foreclosure requires about 5 years.

-- Stress level: Short sales allow planning; foreclosures can be abrupt.
+- Stress level: Short sales allow planning; foreclosures can be abrupt and emotionally devastating.

 Are Short Sales Better Than Foreclosures for the Homeowners?

 Consider this: if you sell my house fast in Tampa through a short sale today, you could potentially qualify for a new mortgage in 24 months.
-After foreclosure?
-You’re looking at a minimum five-year timeout, and some lenders won’t touch you for seven.
+Your foreclosure will cause you to lose your eligibility for mortgage loans during the next five years but certain lenders could deny you mortgage access for seven years.

 How Do Short Sales and Foreclosures Affect Potential Buyers?

-From a buyer’s perspective, each option presents its own gamble.
-Short sales usually mean the property’s been maintained—the owner’s still living there, after all.
-But patience?
-You’ll need tons of it.
+Each option presents different risks to buyers according to their viewpoint.
+Short sales usually mean the property’s been maintained since the owner’s still living there, after all.
+The process demands a huge amount of patience from you.
 I’ve seen short sale approvals take six months.

 Here’s how investors typically run the numbers: